F7-Media-GmbH/preview/Documentation/Introduction/Index.rst

 Pages are often prepared and coordinated with external partners, e.g. approvals for graphics or texts are obtained.
 These correction and coordination loops are greatly simplified by this extension.

-Editors can simply generate a preview link and pass it on to the external partner.
-After the configurable validity period (default 7 days), the preview link is automatically deleted again and thus loses its validity.
-Of course, the editor can also remove the preview link in advance if it is no longer required.
+Editors can simply generate a preview link and forward it to the external partner.
+After the configurable validity (default 7 days), the preview link is automatically deleted and loses its validity.
+Of course The editor can also remove the preview link in advance if it is no longer needed.

-In this way, access to pages that are deactivated or only published at a later date can easily be made available to a group of people who should not receive a TYPO3 backend account.
+In this way, you can easily provide access to pages that are deactivated or published at a later date. to a group of people who are not supposed to have a TYPO3 backend account.

 Features
 ========